Terms & Conditions

 If the Purchaser fails to make these payments within the agreed time frame, they will forfeit their rights to the Registration Mark and they will not be entitled to any reimbursement of the monies or any other costs incurred in its purchase.
 The Company reserves the right to assume ownership of the rights to the Registration Mark in this instance.

-- The Purchaser understands that Registration Mark Transfers and Assignments can be refused or rejected by the Government for reasons beyond the control and responsibility of the Company and so, although rare, failures can occur.
-Provided the Purchaser has complied with all requests for information, monies and documentation in a timely fashion as required by the Company and can be shown to not having contributed to the failure of a Transfer or Assignment in any way, they will receive a full refund, should a Transfer or Assignment failure occur.
+- The Purchaser understands that Registration Mark Transfers and Assignments can be refused, rejected or delayed by the Government for reasons beyond the control and responsibility of the Company and so, although rare, failures and delays can occur.
+Provided the Purchaser has complied with all requests for information, monies and documentation in a timely fashion as required by the Company, does not have any 'open enforcement cases' relating to the receiving vehicle and can be shown to not having contributed to the failure of a Transfer or Assignment in any way, they will receive a full refund, should a Transfer or Assignment failure occur.
 If a Purchaser has contributed to the failure then the Company will not be able to offer the Purchaser any refunds whatsoever.

 - It is the responsibility of the Purchaser to inform the Company in writing of the Purchaser's intention to Transfer or Retain a Registration Mark presently assigned to their receiving vehicle, prior to the commencement of the Transfer, and to submit the appropriate Transfer and administration fees.
 The Company cannot be held responsible for any loss due to the neglect of the Purchaser in this regard.